The Moto G Stylus looks too good to cost just $300

 The Moto G Stylus is a bit of a novelty

 The stylus fits flush on the bottom right corner of the phone.
 It hooks easily open and can trigger a pretty basic Notes app that you can use to create drawings, write notes or just doodle.
 The stylus can also be used to navigate the phone, markup screenshots and edit photos.
-Unlike the S Pen on the Galaxy Note 10, there isn't a bluetooth connection so you don't get features tapping the stylus to take a picture,
+Unlike the S Pen on the Galaxy Note 10, there isn't a Bluetooth connection, so you don't get features tapping the button on the stylus to take a picture.

 It has a USB-C port for charging, a headphone jack and on the back is a fingerprint reader disguised as the Motorola logo.
 It doesn't have wireless charging, NFC or an IP rating for dust or water resistance.
-However, it does have a "splash proof" coating that was able to handle a couple of small drops of water that I intentionally poured on it.
+It does have a "splash-proof" coating, however, that was able to handle a couple of waters drops that I intentionally poured on it.

-Impressively, the Moto G Stylus comes with 128GB of storage and supports expandable storage up to a 512GB.
-The Moto G Stylus comes in Mystic Indigo which looks gorgeous.
+Impressively, the Moto G Stylus comes with 128GB of storage and supports expandable storage up to 512GB.
+The Moto G Stylus comes in Mystic Indigo, which looks gorgeous.
 This is the best looking Moto G budget phone ever.

 Moto G Stylus performance and battery

-While the Moto G Power gets all the attention for its battery, the Moto G Stylus with its 4,000mAh battery is no slouch.
-I am still running actual battery tests on the Moto G Stylus but easily lasted 2 days on a single charge.
+While the Moto G Power gets all the attention for its battery, the Moto G Stylus is no slouch with its 4,000-mAh battery.
+I'm still running actual battery tests on the Moto G Stylus, but in my use it easily lasted two days on a single charge.

 I'll update this piece with final results and ratings when we finish running our video tests for battery life.